Yaima/ntdi-sdk-java/tdi/README.md

 ### NTDIFleet

-This class extends `NTDI` to provide additional methods useful for a Fleet server:
+Fleet servers provide services that represent the Fleet, and validate messages with the NTDI Core.
+This class provides methods useful for a Fleet server:

 * fleetToDevice
 * fleetFromDevice